tarellel/icheck-rails/README.md

 icheck-rails
 =======================

+### Outdated
+A current alternative would to be to use [rails-assets](https://rails-assets.org/)

+    gem 'rails-assets-iCheck'
+        or
+    gem 'rails-assets-jquery-icheck'

 [iCheck](http://damirfoy.com/iCheck/) is a library for creating super customized checkboxes and radio buttons with JQuery & Zepto.
 This [Gem](http://rubygems.org/) packages iCheck for [Ruby](http://www.ruby-lang.org) on [Rails'](http://rubyonrails.org/) [asset pipeline](http://guides.rubyonrails.org/asset_pipeline.html)